James Gleason: Movie series

+Other media

 Gleason also performed in other media.
 In 1931, he co-starred with Robert Armstrong in the radio sitcom Gleason and Armstrong.
 His television credits include several episodes of Alfred Hitchcock Presents, the Reed Hadley legal drama The Public Defender and ABC's The Real McCoys.
 In "The Child", the Christmas 1957 episode of John Payne's The Restless Gun on NBC, Gleason and Anthony Caruso played Roman Catholic priests who run an orphanage.

 For his contributions to the motion picture industry, Gleason has a star on the Hollywood Walk of Fame at 7038 Hollywood Boulevard.

 Personal life

 James and Lucile Gleason had a son, actor Russell Gleason.
-On December 26, 1945, the younger Gleason was in New York City awaiting deployment to Europe with his regiment when he fell out of a fourth story window in the Hotel Sutton — which the army had commandeered to house the troops — resulting in his death.
+On December 26, 1945, the younger Gleason was in New York City awaiting deployment to Europe with his regiment when he fell out of a fourth-story window in the Hotel Sutton — which the army had commandeered to house the troops — resulting in his death.
 Reports varied, some saying the fall was accidental, while others stating it was a suicide.
 Russell's most prominent role had been as Muller in the Academy Award-winning version of All Quiet on the Western Front (1930).
-Russell Gleason was married to Cynthia Hobart (later becoming Cynthia Lindsay), a swimmer and stunt woman who later wrote a biography of family friend Boris Karloff.
+Russell Gleason was married to Cynthia Hobart (later becoming Cynthia Lindsay), a swimmer and stuntwoman who later wrote a biography of family friend Boris Karloff.

 In 1959, James Gleason died of asthmatic complications and was interred in the Holy Cross Cemetery in Culver City, California.